 In stark contrast to the hard graft of getting our living quarters up and running, our first weeks at EE Education were a piece of cake!
-As a brand new school, there weren’t actually any students yet; so our first week was spent crafting decorations so that the school looked a bit more like… a school.
+As a brand new school there weren’t actually any students yet, so our first week was spent crafting decorations so that the school looked a bit more like… a school.
 This is where S really came into her own!
 Armed with card, colouring pens, glue and scissors, she crafted a giant tree for one of the classrooms.
-Working with her Chinese language assistant Lily, they adorned it with leaves, apples, oranges and pears.
+Working with her Chinese teaching assistant Lily, they adorned it with leaves, apples, oranges and pears.

 Elsewhere, we designated other wall sections to the days of the week, months, shapes, colours, numbers, animals and the weather.
 I’d never been much of an arts and crafts guy, so I kept my contributions simple by making vocabulary cards for all the wall art.
 From branch, leaf, apple, pear, orange, cat, dog, pig and horse to triangle, square, circle, rectangle, cloud, rain and much more… I felt sure the decorations would play a direct role in the kids’ language growth.
 Day by day, piece-by-piece, it was starting to look and feel like a cosy little school.

 We were only a month into our Beijing teaching adventure and things were going well.
 We were still in that glorious honeymoon period where everything was new and exciting.
-The pollution hadn’t got to us yet and the cultural differences that would begin to ear us down ere still kooky and amusing.
+The pollution hadn’t got to us yet and the cultural differences that would begin to wear us down were still kooky and amusing.
 We’d also yet to see the other side of Trudy, the side that would eventually make us realise that our seemingly idyllic jobs had no real long-term sustainability.
-Still, on that perfect night, with the wine flowing and the snacks rapidly disappearing, all was well in Beijing.
+Still, on that perfect night, with the wine flowing and the snacks rapidly disappearing, all was well with our Beijing lives.